 5. Measure the Success of Your Contract

-You can also measure the success of your contracts using analytic tools that come with CLM software, such as Nintex Hawkeye.
+You can also measure the success of your contracts using analytic tools that come with CLM software, such as Nintex Analytics.
 As a best practice, it is important to review how your contract is moving through a cycle, especially if this is one of your most commonly entered contracts.

 With analytic software, you might find that a certain step in a process is taking too long to be approved, requiring permanent changes in a pricing model or approved customer profile.
 Similarly, you might find that customers always want to alter a certain section of your e-sign document, indicating that you need to change the original draft you always send out.